 Notes

-- I have used baby Lebanese Cucumbers in this recipe.
-Baby/pickling cucumbers are best to use for the size and crispness.Â
+- Cucumbers: I have used baby Lebanese Cucumbers in this recipe.
+Baby/pickling cucumbers are best to use for their size and crispness.

-- Ensure you use cooking salt or coarse sea salt, as regular table salt may contain anti-caking agents and is much stronger.Â
+- Coarse sea salt: ensure you use cooking salt or coarse sea salt.
+Regular table salt may contain anti-caking agents and is much stronger.

-- Non-reactive saucepans are those which are ceramic, stainless steel, glass or enamelled cookware.
+- Non-reactive saucepans: are those which are ceramic, stainless steel, glass or enamelled cookware.
 Copper, iron and aluminium pans are reactive.
-Acidic foods, such as lemons, may take on a metallic taste and discolour if cooked in such pans.
+Acidic foods, such as lemons and vinegar, may take on a metallic taste and discolour if cooked in such pans.

-- Please note, the nutritional information is based on the entire jar, and you will not be consuming the pickling liquid.Â
+- Nutritional information: is based on the entire jar, and includes the pickling liquid.

 Nutrition Estimate: